 Bond paper: A grade of paper suited for letterheads, business forms etc.

-Carbonless paper (ncr): Paper coated with chemicals that enable transfer of images from one sheet to another with pressure from writing or typing.
+Carbonless paper (NCR): Paper coated with chemicals that enable the transfer of images from one sheet to another with pressure from writing or typing.

 Cast coated: Coated paper with a very high gloss enamel finish.